Ifaz2611/Ifaz2611/README.md

 <br/>
 <h2 align="left">About me</h2>
-<h2>An experienced Frontend & Software Developer with a passion for coding and a strong background in JavaScript, React,Web & API Dev.</h2>
+<h2 align="center">An experienced Frontend & Software Developer with a passion for coding and a strong background in JavaScript, React,Web & API Dev.</h2>

 <h2 align="left">I code with</h2>